Letters from Mervyn Ernest Hazen to his family, 1916-1917 - Part 3

 & the cause of it was found out next morning

-that Zepplins were over Amesbury, 12 7miles
+that Zepplins were over Amesbury, 12 7 miles

 from here.

-or monday & I'm not going to London.
+or Monday & I'm not going to London.
 A chap

-I'm with.
-A signaller, by the name of
+I'm with, A signaller, by the name of

-Percy Johnstone has an Uncles up at
+Percy Johnstone has an Uncle up at

 For God.
 For King & for Country